Cphyr/AAI/Datascience101/chapter_03_machine_learning_2/lessons/L03_convolutional_neural_networks.md

 ## Padding

-Clearly, convolution is a local computation, that is not well defined for the edges, resulting in a reduced dimensionality in the output image.
+One problem due to the locality of convolutions can be found in the edges of an image. naively ignoring this problem will result in a reduced dimensionality in the output image (smaller image comes out than the image going in).
 Padding aims to solve this phenomenon as it wraps the input image with a given symbol (usually zero, or duplicating edge values).

 ![https://aigeekprogrammer.com/wp-content/uploads/2019/12/CNN-valid-vs.-same-1.png](https://aigeekprogrammer.com/wp-content/uploads/2019/12/CNN-valid-vs.-same-1.png)

 ## Stride

-Intuitively local information is constant in close pixels, therefore, to reduce the computational complexity, one may use a bigger stride for the filter movement.
+Intuitively local information is very similar in neighbor pixels, therefore, to reduce the computational complexity, one may use a bigger stride (step size) for the filter movement.

 For example, convolution with padding of one, and stride of two: